 fun activities, for bike enthusiasts of all ages!

-Although volunteers are welcome to show up to the shop any time during our open hours, we have set aside weekly work parties at the shop every 2nd and 4th Thursday from 5PM - 8PM.
-We repair bikes, work on shop projects, paint and help clean, organize, and price parts.
+We usually aside work parties at the shop every 2nd and 4th Thursday from 5PM - 8PM; however those are currently on hold while we update our hours.
 This is a great opportunity for those who want to get involved and help out, but don’t know where to start.

-To receive alerts for volunteer opportunities, fill out our Volunteer Sign-up Form.
+To receive occasional alerts for volunteer opportunities, fill out our Volunteer Sign-up Form.

 BECOME A BOARD MEMBER!

 Board members make decisions about the direction of the organization's activities, events, and shop.
-Board members are usually recruited from active volunteers.
+Board members are usually recruited from organization members and active volunteers.